-Dozens killed as deadly storms hit Brazilian cities
+São Paulo: Dozens killed as deadly storms hit Brazilian coast

 President Luiz Inácio Lula da Silva, who was spending the carnival weekend in the north-eastern state of Bahia, said he would visit the affected areas on Monday.

-In a post on Twitter, he sent his condolences to those who had lost loved ones and promised to bring government authorities together to provide healthcare, search for those missing and restore transport and communication infrastructure.
+In a post on Twitter, he sent his condolences to those who had lost loved ones and promised to bring authorities together to provide healthcare and rescue teams.

 "We are going to bring together all levels of government and, with the solidarity of society, treat the wounded, look for the missing, restore highways, power connections and telecommunications in the region," Mr da Silva wrote.
-"My condolences to the families who lost loved ones in this tragedy."

-He added that the entire federal government was "available and working to help with whatever is necessary and to join efforts with the government of São Paulo and city halls in helping the victims".

-More heavy rains are expected in the area, threatening to make conditions even worse for emergency teams.
+More heavy rain is expected in the area, threatening to make conditions even worse for emergency teams.

 Extreme weather events such as the floods are expected to become more common as the impacts of climate change took hold.

-Last year, torrential rains in the south-eastern city of Petropolis saw more than 230 people killed.
+Last year, torrential rain in the south-eastern city of Petropolis killed more than 230 people.